We’re committed to supporting leaders within local health departments to advance health equity and racial justice.

 Advancing equity is not easy within highly structured government institutions — which have, at times, been part of the problem.
 Health Equity Awakened is about building an intentional learning community that positions emerging leaders to advance a more radical health equity practice.

-How It Works
+How the Institute Works

-The Institute is co-facilitated by a dynamic group of mentors and faculty who are established leaders in public health, leadership development, racial justice, and community organizing.
+The Institute is co-facilitated by a dynamic group of staff, mentors and faculty who are established leaders in public health, leadership development, racial justice, and community organizing.
 Funded by the Kresge Foundation, the first cohort of health department leaders met between November 2014 and January 2015, exploring frameworks and deepening their analysis.
 The California Endowment and the Robert Wood Johnson Foundation are now funding the latest iteration of the program.